 Paginating through lists using cursor pagination

 This article explains how to paginate through the lists using cursor pagination.
-Cursor pagination is already supported by most resources, such as tickets and users, and will be progressively introduced to all resources.
+Cursor pagination is already supported by most resources, such as tickets and users.
+It is progressively being introduced to all resources.
 See the API documentation for the specific resource.

 Disclaimer: Zendesk provides this article for instructional purposes only.
 Zendesk does not support or guarantee the code.
 Zendesk also can't provide support for third-party technologies such as Python and Ruby.

-To use cursor pagination instead of offset pagination, include the page[size]
+To use cursor pagination instead of offset pagination, include a page[size]

-parameter in the request parameters.
-This parameter is also used to specify the number of items to return per page.
+parameter in the request's path.
+This parameter specifies the number of items to return per page.
 Most endpoints limit this to a maximum of 100.
 See the API documentation for the specific resource.

 "tickets": [ ... ],